-Ceiling/Wall plaster was observed and sampled throughout the subject building.
-Drywall joint compound was also noted to have been used over top of plaster as a skim coat.
-The laboratory analytical results of joint compound associated with the ceiling/wall plaster samples collected indicate that this material contains between 2-3% Chrysotile asbestos.
-Since plaster is a homogeneous material, all areas must be treated as asbestos-containing unless additional testing confirms otherwise This material was observed to be in good condition.
+Ceiling/wall plaster was observed and previously sampled throughout the subject building.
+Drywall joint compound was also noted to have been used over the top of plaster as a skim coat.
+The laboratory analytical results of the joint compound associated with the ceiling/wall plaster samples collected indicate that this material contains 2-3% Chrysotile asbestos.
+Since plaster is a homogeneous material, all areas must be treated as asbestos-containing unless additional testing confirms otherwise.
+This material was observed to be in good condition.

-It should be noted that vermiculite is present in plaster finishes Room 005.
-Prior to renovation/demolition, additional sampling should be completed to confirm the presence of asbestos in the vermiculite following TEM analysis and to delineate the locations of this material.
+It should be noted that vermiculite is present in plaster finishes in Room 005.
+Prior to any renovation or demolition, additional sampling should be completed to confirm the presence of asbestos in the vermiculite following TEM analysis and to delineate the locations of this material.